Bob must perform a filibuster for in-universe reasons.

 - In Star Trek: The Original Series episode "The Enterprise Incident", when Kirk steals the Romulan cloaking device, Spock demands the Right of Statement to buy Scotty enough time to install it on the Enterprise.

-- In the Star Trek: Deep Space Nine episode "Looking for Par'mach in all the Wrong Places", Quark demands the Ferengi Right of Proclamation during a duel with a Klingon to give Worf and Dax the opportunity to fix the mechanism that allows them to remote control Quark's body during the duel.
+- In "Looking for ''Par'mach'' in all the Wrong Places", Quark demands the Ferengi Right of Proclamation during a duel with a Klingon to give Worf and Dax the opportunity to fix the mechanism that allows them to remote control Quark's body during the duel.
 The Klingons give it to him as he has respected their traditions and they should respect his.

 - In the season 7 premiere of NCIS, Tony is captured by terrorists, goes through a rough interrogation under the effects of a truth serum, swearing his captor will die.
 Despite being forced to tell the terrorists everything, he stalls by telling them about the NCIS team one by one until Gibbs turns up to rescue him.

-- The Doctor, a character who embodies this method of dealing with an imminent crap/fan gestalt, lampshades this trope in the Doctor Who series 5 episode "Flesh and Stone".
-As the Weeping Angels are closing in on him inside the crashed ship, he buys himself time to escape by Holding the Floor.
+- In "Flesh and Stone," as the Weeping Angels are closing in on him inside the crashed ship, the Doctor buys himself time to escape by Holding the Floor.
 As he runs off amid their confusion, he actually yells back to them, "And I'll tell you something else.
 Never let me talk."

-- An example in which the floor holder is unaware, is Ianto Jones in Torchwood, during the episode "Cyberwoman".
-When it becomes clear that Lisa isn't giving up and Ianto can't being himself to shoot her, the rest of the team open fire.
+- An example in which the floor holder is unaware is Ianto Jones in Torchwood during the episode "Cyberwoman".
+When it becomes clear that Lisa isn't giving up and Ianto can't bring himself to shoot her, the rest of the team open fire.

 - On Fringe, William Bell does this to temporarily stop the Fringe division of the alternate universe while Olivia and Walter run away from the hospital.

-- On Parks and Recreation, Leslie holds a town hall meeting to get public support for her plan to turn Lot 48 into a park, but the only people who show up hate the idea.
+- Leslie holds a town hall meeting to get public support for her plan to turn Lot 48 into a park, but the only people who show up hate the idea.
 To avoid an inevitable negative vote, she gives a brief history of the town which eventually degenerates into her attempting to read The Phantom Tollbooth aloud in its entirety.